danlm/Nial-dev/README.md

 *$HOME/QNial7/niallib*.

-Once you have built Nial you can change this by editing the source and using the package builder.
+Once you have built Nial, you can change this by editing the source and using the package builder.

 Nial can be built either as a 32 bit system or as a 64 bit system.
 This is controlled